-The best waterproof Bluetooth speakers can go absolutely anywhere without fear: whether you're going to the beach or just want something that can survive a coffee spill or can survive playing music while you're in the bath, they're made to keep water out no matter where it comes from.
+The best waterproof Bluetooth speakers can go absolutely anywhere without fear: whether you're going to the beach, you want something that can survive a clumsy coffee spill or you want to listen to music while you're in the bath, they're made to keep water out no matter where it comes from.

 Happily, the very best waterproof Bluetooth speakers are actually some of the best Bluetooth speakers of any kind: they combine maximum power with portability and long battery life to deliver stunning soundtracks for any occasion.

 Before we discover the best buys, it's important to understand the alphabet soup that surrounds water resistance and waterproofing.
 If your speaker is water-resistant or waterproof, it'll have something called an IP rating.
 You shouldn't need to look hard for it: manufacturers list their IP ratings proudly if they've got one, so you won't have to scroll through much of the spec sheet before you'll see an IPX4 or IP65.

 So what does that mean?
 If a waterproof wireless speaker has only been rated for its water resistance, it'll have an IP rating with a single number on the end, such as IP4 or IPX4.
 If it has been rated for blocking solid items such as dust and dirt as well as for water it'll have two numbers.
 The waterproofing rating is the second digit, so a speaker rated IP65 has a rating of 6 for dust and 5 for water.

 The IP numbers to look for when you're buying waterproof Bluetooth speakers are 4 and above; higher is better.
 With an IP rating of 4, your speaker can handle splashes of water from any direction; 5 and 6 mean it can handle relatively low-pressure jets of water; 7 and 8 mean it can be immersed in water and 9 is the one you want if you intend to use your speaker in a steam room or while you're pressure washing the patio.